JoaoShinkai/joaoshinkai/README.md

 * 🌍  I'm based in Brazil
 * ✉️  You can contact me at [joaogabriel1412@gmail.com](mailto:joaogabriel1412@gmail.com)
-* 🧠  I'm learning NodeJS, Angular and VueJS
+* 🧠  I'm learning NodeJS and ReactJS

 ### Languages and tools